-The Salineras of Maras is a series of salt ponds that have been in use for centuries.
-Visitors can take a tour of the ponds and learn about the traditional methods of salt production that are still used today.
+- Salineras de Maras: A series of salt ponds that have been in use for centuries.
+You can take a tour of the ponds and learn about the traditional methods of salt production that are still used today.
 The Salineras are located in a beautiful valley and offer stunning views of the surrounding mountains.

-Moray is another popular destination in the region, known for its impressive Inca ruins.
+- Moray: Another popular destination in the region known for its impressive Inca ruins.
 The Incas used the circular terraces at Moray for agricultural experiments, and the site offers a fascinating glimpse into the innovative farming practices of this ancient civilization.

-Chinchero is a charming town that is famous for its weaving traditions.
-Visitors can witness the weaving process and purchase beautiful textiles made from alpaca wool.
+- Chinchero: A charming town famous for its weaving traditions.
+You will witness the weaving process and purchase beautiful textiles made from alpaca wool.
 Chinchero is also home to several Inca ruins, including a palace and temple.

 - Pick up from your hotel in Cusco

 - All taxes and booking fees

 - Meals not Included